Minting Lifecycle

 • No new records are created.

-Background Continuation
+Background continuation

 Large jobs are designed to complete without user intervention:

-• Jobs are processed in FIFO order (oldest first).
+• Jobs are processed oldest first.

 StateDescription

-revokedToken has been permanently deactivated.
+revokedThe token has been permanently deactivated.